Co-Science/Cs-Web/README.md

 ## [s4](./Sem%204)

-Contains md file having the notes from classes
+Contains notes from classes

-Not all the files n S4 is complete, if you come across such a file it would be a huge help for us if you could fill them.
+If you come across a file which is incomplete it would be a great if you could help out.

 . . thanks